Algebraic bounds for heterogeneous site percolation on directed and undirected graphs: Finite graph bounds

-In the case of an undirected graph, or a digraph with some symmetric edge pairs, this bound can be improved by considering only non-backtracking walks, with the corresponding probabilities counted using the weighted Hashimoto matrix $H_p$.
-The argument is simplest when the oriented line graph (OLG) of the original graph is also strongly connected.
-We have \begin{theorem} For a finite strongly-connected digraph $\mathcal{D}$ with OLG which is also strongly connected, the local out cluster susceptibility satisfies:
+In the case of an undirected graph, or a digraph with some undirected edges, we can try to construct a better bound by considering only non-backtracking paths, with the corresponding probabilities counted using the weighted Hashimoto matrix $H_p$.
+The argument is simplest when the OLG of the original graph is also strongly connected.
+We have \begin{theorem} Consider heterogeneous site percolation on a finite digraph $\mathcal{D}$ with a strongly connected OLG.
+Assume that the spectral radius of the weighted Hashimoto matrix satisfies $\rho(H_p)<1$, and let $ \eta_R$ be the corresponding right PF vector.
+The local out cluster susceptibility satisfies:

-\end{theorem} Here $\gamma_R \equiv \gamma(\eta_R)$ [Eq.~(\ref{eq:ratio})] is the height ratio of the right PF vector $\eta_R$ of $H_p$ such that $H_p\eta_R=\rho(H_p)\eta_R$, and $\rho(H_p)$ is the spectral radius.
-The proof is analogous to that of Theorem~\ref{th:chi-out-bound-A}, except that the sum (\ref{eq:out-bound-sum}) is replaced by a similar sum in terms of the weighted Hashimoto matrix, with an additional summation over all arcs leaving a chosen vertex $v$.
+\end{theorem} The proof is analogous to that of Theorem~\ref{th:chi-out-bound-A}, except that the sum (\ref{eq:out-bound-sum}) is replaced by a similar sum in terms of the weighted Hashimoto matrix, with an additional summation over all arcs leaving a chosen vertex $v$.
+We see that $C_2(\eta)\le \od_\mathrm{max}\gamma(\eta)$, where $\od_\mathrm{max}$ is the maximum out degree of a vertex on $\mathcal{D}$.

-A similar bound for in-cluster susceptibility sums over all arcs which arrive at a chosen vertex, and depends on the in-degree $\id(v)$ instead of the out-degree $\od(v)$, and the height ratio $\gamma(\eta_L)$ for the left PF vector of $H_p$.